Escape to the Blue Mountains with the kids

 Katoomba Falls is a segmented waterfall located close to Scenic World and the Katoomba Falls Tourist Park.
 You can climb up a section of the falls, but we would not recommend it as injuries are commonplace.
 Despite that, we saw several people climbing up and cooling down in the falls.
 For kids however, the pool underneath the falls is shallow and great for a splash on a hot day.

 Scenic World is like an outdoor activities adventure park, for those who want to experience some of the best vistas in an incredibly low impact way.
-Scenic World features a couple main adventures: there is the skyway cable car, the southern hemispheres steepest aerial cable car, a gentle and accessible hiking trail, and my favourite, the world's steepest railway.
-All of the attractions are accessible, although those with serious neck or back injuries are not advised to ride on the world's steepest railway.
-However, young children and babies are welcome on all of the attractions.
+Scenic World features the skyway cable car, the southern hemispheres steepest aerial cable car, a gentle and accessible hiking trail, and my favourite, the world's steepest railway.
+All of the attractions are accessible and young children and babies are welcome on all of the attractions.
 You can get by with a pram in most spots, although it will be easier to get around if you have a baby carrier for your littlest ones.

 This is the one listing in our outdoor activities section which has a cost, and discounted tickets can be purchased through the Scenic World website.